crs7617/whatsapp-automation/README.md

-A basic project to automate the messages in whatsapp to understand the working of selenium using python
+A project to automate the messages in whatsapp to understand the working of selenium using python